 • Background: Embossing looks better on backgrounds, especially dark ones.
 On a white background, the effect may be less visible.

-• For large graphic objects, it is better to use lines instead of full fill.
+• For large graphic objects, it is better to use lines instead of full fills.

-• Embossing non-printed elements gives an interesting effect and eliminates problems with print and embossing fitting.
+• Embossing non-printed elements gives an interesting effect and eliminates issues with print and embossing registration.